 - S grades are not accepted as fulfillment of prerequisite courses (with the exception of prerequisite courses taken during Spring 2020).

-- Completion of a baccalaureate degree: Students are admitted into the Doctor of Occupational Therapy (OTD) program after successful completion of a baccalaureate degree with a minimum cumulative GPA of 3.0 (based on 4.0).
+- Completion of a baccalaureate degree: Students are admitted into the Doctor of Occupational Therapy (OTD) program after successful completion of a baccalaureate degree with a minimum cumulative GPA of 3.0 (based on 4.0 scale).

-- Experience in occupational therapy: Complete a minimum of 40 hours of volunteer, paid work or telehealth experience.
-These experiences should occur in at least two different occupational therapy practice areas (e.g., children and youth/pediatrics, health and wellness, productive aging/geriatrics, rehabilitation, mental health, work/industry, home care).
+- Experience in occupational therapy: Complete a minimum of 12 hours of volunteer, paid work and/or telehealth experience.
+Experiences can occur in one or more occupational therapy practice areas (e.g., children and youth/pediatrics, health and wellness, productive aging/geriatrics, rehabilitation, mental health, work/industry, home care).
 NOTE: Applicants having difficulty obtaining volunteer, paid work or telehealth experience hours may view approved videos to obtain up to 12 experience hours.
-See OT Video Attestation.
-After viewing the videos, upload the signed attestation form to your OTCAS application.
+See OT Video Attestation for the list of approved videos.
+After viewing the videos, upload the signed attestation form in the OTCAS application.

 - Letters of recommendation: Submission of three letters of recommendation (evaluations) attesting to the applicant's academic and professional abilities.
 Letters of recommendation are submitted through the Occupational Therapy Centralized Application Service (OTCAS).